-5.53 Cultured Blister pearl
+5.53 Cultured blister pearl

 a cultured pearl that has perforated the mantle (freshwater) or the gonad cavity of the mollusc and has adhered, through layers of nacreous or non-nacreous secretions applied by the mollusc, to the inner wall of the shell.
 The subsequently formed layers of nacreous or non-nacreous material are continuous with those of the inner wall of the shell.
-They are round or irregular in shape and the base of the blister cultured pearl may be worked (5.206).
+They are round or irregular in shape and the base of the blister cultured pearl may be worked (5.210).

-5.54 Cultured Pearl Sac
+5.54 Cultured pearl sac

-a pearl sac produced / grown from a graft (5.84) of mantle tissue (5.112) artificially inserted into the body of a host mollusc or created from mantle damage due to human handling.
+a pearl sac produced / grown from a graft (5.85) of mantle tissue (5.114) artificially inserted into the body of a host mollusc or created from mantle damage due to human handling.

-5.55 Cultured Pearls
+5.55 Cultured pearls

 cultured pearls are formed in the interior of productive living molluscs within a cultured pearl sac (5.54) with human intervention and a variety of conditions depending upon the mollusc and the goals.
-See 5.127, and 5.137.
+See 5.130, and 5.140.

-5.56 Cultured Conch Pearls
+5.56 Cultured conch pearls

-cultured pearls formed in the interior of Strombus gigas (Lobatus gigas) with human intervention and within a cultured pearl sac (5.54).
+cultured pearls formed in the interior of Aliger gigas (9.5) commonly known as Strombus gigas and sometimes Lobatus gigas, with human intervention and within a cultured pearl sac (5.54).

-5.57 Cultured Blister
+5.57 Cultured blister

-5.58 Cut Cultured Pearls
+5.58 Cut cultured pearls